brianyu28/specifications/runoff/runoff.md

 ## Understanding

 Let's open up `runoff.c` to take a look at what's already there.
-We're defining a few constants: `MAX_CANDIDATES` for the maximum number of candidates in the election, `MAX_VOTERS` for the maximum number of voters in the election, and `NO_CANDIDATE` a special so-called "sentinel value" that will be used to represent the absence of a candidate preference.
+We're defining a few constants: `MAX_CANDIDATES` for the maximum number of candidates in the election, `MAX_VOTERS` for the maximum number of voters in the election, and `NO_CANDIDATE`, a special so-called "sentinel value" that will be used to represent the absence of a candidate preference.
 Recall that each candidate is numbered by their index in an array, so `-1` is a safe choice for a value that won't be taken by any other candidate.

-Next up is a two dimensional array `prefs`.
+Next up is a two-dimensional array `prefs`.
 The array `prefs[i]` will represent all of the preferences for voter number `i`, and the integer `prefs[i][j]` here will store the index of the candidate who is the `j`th preference for voter `i`.

 We also have three one-dimensional arrays: an array of `candidates` and an array of `votes`, much like the plurality election, but also a boolean array called `eliminated`.
 This array will keep track of which candidates have already been eliminated from the race.
 The program also has two global variables: `voter_count` and `candidate_count`.